Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 - Reduced peak memory usage when initially loading the game.
 - Additional MWSE script commands added for screenshots and lighting.
 - Tweaked LOD selection for generating distant statics.
-- Fixed (again) splash screens showing a thin line of background color pixels on the top edge.
+- Fixed (again) splash screens showing a thin line of background colour pixels on the top edge.

 0.14.3
 - Fixed white pixel sparkling of distant subpixel objects at night (e.g. tree branches and thin fences).
 - Added gamma correction reset button to video options.
 - Adjusted main menu video background code to allow mods to run first, so that video randomizing mods can work again.
 - Fixed haggle macros inconsistent behaviour.
 The Shift modifier is now always supported.
-- Fixed splash screens showing a thin line of background color pixels on some edges of the screen when multisampling is used.
+- Fixed splash screens showing a thin line of background colour pixels on some edges of the screen when multisampling is used.

 0.14.2
 - Supports borderless windowed mode even when MGE XE is disabled.